 - Whammy: Lose & Spin (if you had 20 points or less), and if third place was far behind first, them hitting Trade & Spin might as well be a Whammy for the leaders.

 This version provides examples of:

-- The Artifact: The game show format aside, Wink Yahoo, Quizmaster Patricia, and the original Punisher (Mike Beaver) were all holdovers from It's Alive, as was the conceit of having on-air talent playing a character, with the rest of the show's co-hosts comprised of new hires playing themselves.
+- The Artifact: The game show format aside, Wink Yahoo, Quizmaster Patricia, the Punisher character, and his original actor (Mike Beaver) were all holdovers from It's Alive!, as was the conceit of having on-air talent playing a character, with the rest of the show's co-hosts comprised of new hires playing themselves.

 - Butt Monkey: Any contestant slimed by The Punisher, complete with trivia question-related pun to rub it in.
 Wink Yahoo also treated contestants like this at times, especially if they were losing, while also showing clear enthusiasm when they landed on an Uh Oh! space on the wheel.

 - Captain Obvious: Whenever a contestant completed Mayhem, the Speed Round, or The Dump, Sam & Aaron or Patricia would throw it back to Wink to announce how many points the team won or lost, even though they could have done it themselves, and attentive fans would have known what the result was anyway.

 - Colour-Coded for Your Convenience: Not only were the teams colour coded (red, blue, and green), but the audience was colour coded into cheering sections for them too!
 The Round 3 wheel's indicator was in a three-pronged shape that was also colour coded, so each team had their own indicator for wheel spinning.
 The Slime Tour/Field Games teams were also decked out in coloured outfits (yellow, orange, or purple), easing contestant choices when predicting who would win.